- Ambulance bills

-Statistics for Children involved in Car Accidents
+What are the Statistics for Children involved in Car Accidents?

 - Motor vehicle collisions continue to be the leading cause of death among children age 4 and ages 11-14.

-- In other age groups, car accidents are responsible for a large percentage of deaths but are not the leading cause.
+- In other age groups, car accidents are responsible for a large percentage of deaths, but are not the leading cause.

-- In 2016, more than 128,000 children were injured in car accidents.
+- More than 128,000 children were injured in 2016 car accidents.

 - Each year, more than 618,000 children ages 0-12 ride in vehicles without the use of a child safety seat or booster seat, at least some of the time.

-Protecting Your Child in a Car Accident
+How to Protect Your Child in a Car Accident?

 Restraints, or seat belts, should always be used.
 Seatbelts save lives.

 Individual cars also can have safety designs that may be a benefit or a detriment to minor passengers.
 Prime among these are airbags, and in particular, front seat airbags.
-Airbags are designed to cushion the body of an adult from striking the steering column, steering wheel, or dashboard in a standard car with front deploying airbags.
+Airbags cushion the body of an adult from striking the steering column, steering wheel, or dashboard in a standard car with front deploying airbags.
 They are very effective in reducing injuries among adults, but among children, they can do far more harm than good.

 The location, size, and force with which an airbag deploys makes them unsafe for small children and is a primary reason that experts encourage parents to allow children only in the backseat of a vehicle.
 Further, a rear-facing car seat should never be placed where a front-deploying airbag is located.
 The force of the airbag deploying can dislodge these seats and push the car seat against the backrest of the seat in the vehicle, potentially leaving a child with serious injuries.

-Children Involved in Car Accidents in Chicago
+What to do When Children are Involved in Car Accidents in Chicago?

-The lawyers at Abels & Annes, P.C. are standing by 24 hours a day, seven days a week to help children involved in car accidents.
+The attorneys at Abels & Annes, P.C. are standing by 24 hours a day, seven days a week to help children involved in car accidents.
 You can reach us toll free at (855) LAW-CHICAGO or locally at (312) 924-7575.
 There is no obligation on your part for taking advantage of the consultation and if we represent you and your child, we will never charge you a fee unless we make a recovery on your behalf.